Office of Student Life

 • Food

-• Ready-to-eat and non-perishable lunch and snacks (campers do not have access to a refrigerator or microwave)
+• Ready-to-eat, nonperishable lunch and snacks (campers do not have access to a refrigerator or microwave)

-• Snacks will not be provided, please be sure to pack plenty of food.
-Campers are not permitted to use the vending machines during camp hours.
+• Snacks will not be provided, so please pack plenty of food.
+Campers are not permitted to use vending machines during camp hours.

-• While not required, we recommend campers bring a PlayStation, Xbox or Windows operating system-compatible USB/Bluetooth-enabled controller for Fortnight and Rocket League.
+• While not required, we recommend campers bring a PlayStation-, Xbox- or Windows-compatible USB/Bluetooth-enabled controller for Fortnite and Rocket League.

-• Any controllers brought to camp must be marked with camper's name.
+• All controllers brought to camp must be labeled with the camper’s name.

 • Backpack to carry all items

-• Please pack light for camp and leave unncessary items at home.
+• Please pack light and leave unnecessary items at home.

-• Camp will store all backpacks, and be sure to label all personal belongings with first and last name.
+• Camp will store all backpacks.
+Be sure to label all personal belongings with your camper’s first and last name.

 • Medications and accompanying forms, if not already submitted to the Camp Recky office